-- Offshore Wind Countermeasures Committee supports Ulsan floating offshore wind farm project, giving momentum in carrying out the Ulsan Firefly floating offshore wind farm project
+- Offshore Wind Countermeasures Committee supports Ulsan floating offshore wind farm project, giving momentum in carrying out the Ulsan Firefly/Bandibuli floating offshore wind farm project

-Firefly is an 800MW floating wind power project that Equinor is pushing for some 70km east of Ulsan Port.
+Firefly/Bandibuli is an 750MW floating wind power project that Equinor is pushing for some 70km east of Ulsan Port.
 The project is 10 times larger than Hywind Tampen, an 88MW floating offshore wind farm in Scotland, which Equinor is pushing for commercialization in 2022.
 In June 2020, a wind measurement instrument called LiDARs were installed to collect wind data for more than a year.

 Equinor is already operating Hywind Scotland, the world’s first commercial floating offshore wind farm in the northeast of United Kingdom in 2017.
 Equinor is also well-known for taking a cooperative approach and making company-wide efforts for co-development in the region and society where it conducts business by utilizing this experience.
 As part of these efforts, on July 29, Equinor signed an agreement to collaborate with Scottish Government Directorate Marine Scotland to better understand how fishers can safely operate around and within floating offshore wind farms.